rreinold/crypto-market/Readme.md

 ## Assets
 ### Code Libraries

-`CryptoMarket` - Library for fetching crypto pricing
+`CryptoMarketLib` - Library for fetching crypto pricing.
+It can be accessed using _CryptoMarket_ object.

 ### Code Services